-If you are in the normal care group, there are no direct benefits to you.
-Normal care groups are important for research as they help us to accurately estimate the effects of the treatment.
-Everyone who takes part in this research will help us find out if this treatment might help people with bowel cancer in the future.
+If you are in the standard care group, there are no direct benefits to you.
+Standard care groups are important for research as they help us to accurately estimate the effects of the treatment.
+Everyone who takes part in this research will help us find out if this treatment might help people with womb cancer in the future.